 Right-click on a shape name to show a menu containing options to remove the current shape or to remove all shapes not currently in use.

 Note: darktable retains all shapes that have ever been defined for the current image unless you explicitly remove them.
 If you choose to include develop history when exporting an image, all defined shapes will be exported with the image.
 Beware that if the list of shapes is very long the space required to store those shapes might exceed the size limit of certain file formats.
 This can cause XMP tag creation to fail during export.

-Masks are constructed by adding shapes to the image in the order that they are listed from top to bottom.
+Masks are constructed by adding a group of shapes to the image in the order that they are listed (from top to bottom).
 Each shape adjusts the existing mask using one of four logical set operators (see below).
 Because order is important it is also possible to move shapes up and down the list.

-Right-click on the mask name to show a menu containing options to add new or existing shapes to the mask, or to clean up unused shapes.
+Right-click on the group name to display a menu with options to add new or existing shapes to the group, or to clean up unused shapes.
 You can also choose to delete the group.

-Right-click on any of the constituent shapes to control how that shape contributes to the mask:
+Right-click on any of the constituent shapes to control how that shape contributes to the overall group mask: